Penny0514/IoT_car/README.md

 # IoT_car
 ## Introduction
-This is a redio control car, which you can control it on your mobile phone
+This is a Radio-controlled car, which you can control it on your mobile phone
 ## Features
 1. A camera is set at the front of the car to stream the video on your phone, so you can see if there is any obstacle
 2. A sensor can help you to stop automatically to avoid collision